J-Ednardo/MachineLeaning-e-DataScience/README.md

 # MachineLeaning-e-DataScience
- Arquivos do Curso de Machine Learning e DataScience
+ Aplicações do curso Machine Learning e Data Science com Python de A a Z do Jones Granatyr.